 --from subdomain.example.com \

-inlets client \
+--to localhost:8080inlets client \

 --remote=wss://subdomain.example.com \